furious-commander/furious-commander/README.md

   optionParameters: [
     {
       key: 'api-url',
-      describe: 'URL of the EP that I will Command!',
+      description: 'URL of the EP that I will Command!',
       default: 'http://obedient-service.local',
     },
   ],